pinexs/pinexs.github.io/content/posts/erasmus-trip.md

 Whose energy immediately made us feel welcome.
 She quickly briefed us on the project, our tasks, and my responsibilities as the group leader.

 Poggiardo is a historic town in the heart of the Puglia region, located on the Salento peninsula.
-Unlike the ornate Baroque style of Lecce, it is quieter, more modest, but possesses an equally deep history.
-This town, built upon ancient Messapian (pre-Roman) settlements, is a place where time seems to flow more slowly, with its narrow streets, stone houses, and small churches appearing at every turn
+Unlike the Baroque style of Lecce, it is quieter, more modest, but has an equally deep history.
+This town, built upon ancient Messapian (pre-Roman) settlements, is a place where time seems to flow more slowly, with its narrow streets, stone houses, and small churches appearing at every turn.

 # Part 3: Italian Hospitality and the Sweetness of Being the “Foreigner”